alexander-krjuchkov/chess-app/stockfish/README.md

 * `DEFAULT_DEPTH` - engine search depth if not specified in the request.
 Default is 1.

 * `ENGINE_CMD` - engine launch command.
-Should not contain spaces within argument values, since the arguments will be separated directly by spaces without special command parsing.
-Default is `stockfish`.
+JSON with an array of strings, where the first element is the executable, the following elements are command arguments passed to the executable.
+Default is `["stockfish"]`.

 ## Request structure